Rush the inspiral: efficient Effective One Body time-domain gravitational waveforms: Conclusions

-\paragraph{Conclusions--} We showed that the post-adiabatic analytic approximation to the EOB dynamics, when pushed to high-order, is a useful tool to compute approximate, though reliable, EOB inspiral waveforms.
+We showed that the post-adiabatic analytic approximation to the EOB dynamics, when pushed to high order, is a useful tool to compute approximate, though reliable, EOB inspiral waveforms.
 These EOB$_{\rm PA}$ waveforms well reproduce ($\Delta \phi\lesssim 0.001$~rad) the non-approximated ones, obtained numerically solving Hamilton's equations, up to $\sim 3$ orbits before merger, independently of the (illustrative) binary configurations considered.
-For BNS inspirals, Table~\ref{tab:performance} showed that even a largely nonoptimized {\tt Matlab} infrastructure can generate waveforms whose computational cost is orders of magnitude smaller than the dedicated \TEOBResumS\ $C^{++}$ numerical code.
-Though the PA approximation is not reliable in the last $\sim 3$ orbits, nonetheless it can be used to start ODE-based EOB evolutions from there (or slightly earlier), globally reducing their computational cost.
-We expect that our approach, once properly implemented in data-analysis pipelines, will allow to avoid the use of PN-based inspiral waveform models, so to drastically reduce the impact of systematics due to waveform modeling on GW data-analysis of long-inspiral coalescing compact binaries, like GW170817.
-We also expect that the need of EOB waveform surrogates based on ROMs will be reduced.
-In addition, since the model is analytical, it can be easily modified in order to immediately test on experimental GW data new theoretical ideas or to perform tests of General Relativity.
-Finally, we may expect a similar PA approach could be useful to describe the dynamics of precessing binaries.
+For BNS inspirals, Table~\ref{tab:performance} showed that even a largely nonoptimized {\tt Matlab} infrastructure can generate waveforms whose computational cost is orders of magnitude smaller than the dedicated \TEOBResumS\ \CC{} numerical code.
+Though the PA approximation is not reliable in the last $\sim 3$ orbits, nonetheless it can be used to start ODE-based EOB evolutions from a radius larger than $r_{\rm inspl\text{-}end}$ (e.g., twice as large, to be conservative), so to reduce the computational cost of a complete EOB waveform.
+For a BBH event, the \CC{} typically takes $\lesssim 16$~ms to ODE-evolve the last seven orbits through merger and ringdown.
+We expect that our approach, once properly implemented in data-analysis pipelines, will allow one to avoid the use of PN-based inspiral waveform models, so as to drastically reduce the impact of systematics due to waveform modeling on GW data analysis of long-inspiral coalescing compact binaries, like GW170817.
+One could also combine the PA approximation with the stationary phase approximation to directly compute the Fourier-domain inspiral phase~\cite{Buonanno:2009zt,Damour:2010zb}.
+The need of EOB waveform surrogates might then be reduced.
+Due to its flexibility, the ${\rm EOB_{PA}}$ model could also be directly used to perform tests of general relativity.
+Finally, we expect the PA approximation to be useful for circularized precessing binaries, as well as for the EOB inspiral of eccentric binaries~\cite{Damour:2004bz,Bini:2012ji,Hinderer:2017jcs,Cao:2017ndf}, although the impact of the radial part of the radiation reaction needs to be properly evaluated.

+A C implementation of ${\rm EOB_{PA}}$ is publicly available as a stand-alone code (see Ref.~\cite{Nagar:2018zoe}, Appendix~E).
+Its performances are better than those of the {\tt Matlab} one discussed here and will be detailed elsewhere.